StefanSchroeder/Gocal/README.md

     -noclear

 By default the temporary directory where fonts and the codepage are stored is deleted at the end.
 This option let's you keep it.
-It's primarily a debug help.
+If you don't know what that means you don't care.

 Event File